School of Nursing

 BSN-entry DNP Curriculum

-Students who choose the Family Nurse Practitioner role specialty will complete 71 credit hours and a total of 1,035 practicum hours to earn the DNP degree.
+Students who pursue their Doctor of Nursing Practice and choose the Psychiatric Mental Health Nurse Practitioner role specialty will complete 77 credit hours and a total of 1,334 practicum hours to earn their DNP degree.

 Family Nurse Practitioner Role Specialty Courses